-- Updates were made to the Municipal and Commercial Component, Section 6.0, in January 2019, following the designation of additional minimum BMPs, as well as addition of specific BMPs for preventing over-irrigation. - Table 6.1 was updated in January 2023 to reflect current commercial tenants and commercial related activities and potential generated pollutants. - Table 6.2 was updated in January 2023 for municipal land uses and activity areas. - The list of structural control BMPs was updated in January 2023 in Section 6.2.1. - The structural treatment control BMP section in 6.2.3.2 was also updated in January 2023 with the current number of tenants performing storm drain inspections and the number of active OWS at the airport. - Section 6.10 was updated in January 2022 for municipal and industrial escalated enforcement measures.
+• Updates were made to the Municipal and Commerical Component, Section 6 in January 2019, following the designation of additional minimum BMPs, as well as addition of specific BMPs for preventing over-irrigation.
+Table 6.1 was updated to reflect current commercial tenants and commercial related activities and potential generated pollutants.
+Table 6.2 was updated for municipal land uses and activity areas.
+The list of structural control BMPs was updated in Section 6.2.1.
+Management of landscaped areas (Section 6.3.3.2), the composting program (Section 6.8.1) and municipal waste management program (6.8.3.2) descriptions were also updated.